TorbellinoTech/investment/README.md

-# Investment Market Simulator v0.1
+# Investment Market Simulator v0.1 (HR Test)

-A comprehensive financial market simulation framework with integrated blockchain protocols, real-time trading capabilities, and distributed consensus mechanisms.

 ## Preliminary Notes

 Some files have been added to the main branch with basic blockchain, cryptography and test logic.

-## Preliminary Notes for the Challenge
+## Preliminary Notes for the HR Test

 This is an extension of the main branch with added folders and files, mainly placeholders that may serve you for inspiration or ideas of what can be done.

+AS OF TODAY NOBODY HAS PASSED THE TEST.

 YOU DO NOT NEED TO DO EVERYTHING.
 YOU CAN CHOOSE ONE OBJECTIVE FROM THE LIST.
 IT IS BETTER TO SHOW A CONCEPT FROM THE BOOK CLEARLY AND NICELY THAN TO PROVIDE A MESSY AND BROKEN MIX.